Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-06-28-Virtual_Environment_With_Python.md

 install **python-venv** with apt like this:

-> sudo apt install -y python-venv
+> sudo apt install -y python3-venv

 Let's say we have already installed python-venv.